michalp21/michalp21.github.io/_posts/2021-08-01-jekyll-tutorial.md

 Go to [Google Fonts](https://fonts.google.com/), find a nice font family, select the desired styles (or create your own if it's a variable font), (optionally at this stage, click the icon in the top right to open a sidebar, if it doesn't happen automatically), from the sidebar select "@import", copy the text INSIDE the style tags, and paste it in one of the scss files in \_sass.
 Here's a picture of the sidebar:

-![sidebar]
+![font.png]{: width="250"}
 *I dare you to use this font on your site.*

 Last step is to actually use it.
-For example, if we're following closely to the minima styling files, we might see `$base-font-family: "Your Old Font", "Helvetica Neue", "Times New Roman", serif !default;`.
+For example, if we're following closely to the minima styling files, we might see `$$base-font-family: "Your Old Font", "Helvetica Neue", "Times New Roman", serif !default;`.
 Replace the first option with the name of the font family we just imported.

 {% include callout.html content="Some fonts will break LaTeX.
 See the LaTeX section." icon="neutral"%}

 ### Footnotes
 Footnotes are supported by Kramdown!
 See this [SO answer](https://stackoverflow.com/a/48250535) for how to use them and about compatibility.

-Now, if you want to have a title above your footnotes, use this:
+To write multi-line footnotes, indent the paragraphs after the first one.
+This allows you to add LaTeX math blocks in the footnotes, in addition to inline math.

+Although I ended up not using a footnotes title, here's how I did it when I had one:

 ```css
 .footnotes::before {